alexlenk1/newcensus14/README.md

 ```
 $ python download_geography.py
 ```
+Due to connection problems, not all entries might download (You will see 'Failed to Open' when the code is running).
+This can result in parsing errors in the next step.
+To avoid that, just repet the command until eveything is downloaded properly.

 Parse results and import to DB
 ```
 $ python parse_geography.py
 ```
+You might get a KeyError BLOCK associated to a particular .json file.
+Open the specific .json file and you might see 'Layer query encountered an error: java.lang.RuntimeException: Failed to return' at the beginning.
+Delete this .json file and re-rerun the 'python download_geography.py' command again.
+Repeat until all .json files have downloaded correctly.

 Download and then parse block data
 ```
 $ python download_blkdata.py